 A single form of Presidium Cheddar weighs 50 to 60 pounds, and is aged for at least 11 months, though it can be aged for up to two years.

 The cheese derives its name from the village of Cheddar in Somerset.
 Cheddar Cheese has a long history and was known for its superior quality.
 The communal gathering of milk to produce larger, more matured cheese truckles during the 17th century was important in distinguishing Cheddar Cheese from other varieties.
 Practises relating to Cheddar may have extended beyond the home region.
 Further advances in production methods were made during the 19th century in response to improved agriculture and resulted in a specific method closely associated to the cheese.

 Why am I forgotten?

-The centralization of cheese making in the years following World War II had a significant impact on traditional Cheddar production in Britain.
+The centralisation of cheese-making in the years following World War II had a significant impact on traditional Cheddar production in Britain.
 Official requirements which requested specific moisture contents to enhance cheese keeping properties resulted in the elimination of moister cheddar types.
-The number of farms that resumed production after the war greatly reduced.
+The number of farms that resumed production after the war was greatly reduced.

-The introduction of rindless block cheeses and frequent use of pasteurized milk further reduced the unique characteristics of Cheddar made in South West England.
-The number of producers making Cheddar in the home, Somerset territory has significantly reduced.
+The introduction of rindless block cheeses and frequent use of pasteurised milk further reduced the unique characteristics of Cheddar made in South West England.
+The number of producers making Cheddar in its home county of Somerset has greatly reduced.

 However, an artisan Cheddar, handmade in Somerset still exists.
-The ‘West Country Farmhouse Cheddar Cheese’ has been awarded PDO status.
+The ‘West Country Farmhouse Cheddar Cheese’ has been awarded PDO (protected designation of origin) status!